hldohaga/upfnabp/methodandresults.md

 The relationship between salt and systolic blood pressure may be different in individuals with pathologically high BP.
 Those taking BP controlling medications may have a different relationship to sodium and UPF.
-These patients were excluded from the main analysis.
+These patients were excluded from the main analysis, however this affected the sample size and skewed the male female ratio.
-Analysis was done with them included and this produced results in line with those presented, but of greater magnitude.
+Analysis was done with exclusion and this produced results in line with those presented, but of smaller magnitude.
 This additional analysis is not presented here.

 ### Comparative Analysis

 The second phase of analysis uses standard techniques to compare the means of the populations.
 A student's t test is used as the populations are normally distributed continuous variables.
-The t tests compare the sodium, UPF, and systolic BP in the early cohort from teh later.
+The t tests compare the sodium, UPF, and systolic BP in the early cohort from the later.
 This will show how the intake and outcome have changed.

 These are not the same participants so matched analysis, or time series analysis is not directly applicable.

-Plots will be given to show the values in each of the available eleven cohorts.
+Plots will be given to show the values in each of the available cohorts.

 Other variables in the data are compared across to assess how the data changes. t tests are again used for continuous data, and chi squared tests are used for categorical data.

 ### Linear Regression

-Analysis of the correlation between BP and sodium intake, and then UPF intake is done using linear regression.
+Analysis of the correlation between BP and sodium intake, and then BP and UPF intake is done using linear regression.
 This will give an indicator of the direction, and strength of any relationship between the variables.
 There is also anova analysis to understand the statistical significance of these results.